Tema launches actively managed Global Royalties ETF

 Universe of Royalty companies is defined by the Solactive Global Royalties Index, which represents firms earning royalties by licensing their intellectual property or tangible assets or earning revenues through royalty finance or royalty streaming.

 Source: Bloomberg, Tema analysis.
-Based on comparison of a simple average of the 10-year dividend yield for the Solactive Global Royalties Index (4.3%), S&P 500 (1.9%), and underlying commodities (0.0%).
+Based on comparison of a simple average of the 4-year dividend yield for the Solactive Global Royalties Index (4.8%), S&P 500 (1.9%), and underlying commodities (0.0%).
 Underlying commodities represent any basic goods such as wheat, gold, oil, and cattle that an investor can purchase through the physical or futures market.

 Beta: measure of the volatility—or systematic risk—of a security or portfolio compared to the market.

 Source: Bloomberg.
-Based on a comparison of total shareholder return for the S&P Global mining index, Bloomberg commodities index, and Royalties which is represented by Tema proprietary universe, defined as all companies that earn more than 80% of their income through royalties.
-Royalties outperformed both the S&P Global mining index and the Bloomberg commodities index on a 1-year, 3-year, 5-year, and 10-year basis.
+Based on a comparison of total shareholder return for the S&P Global mining index, Bloomberg commodities index, and Royalties which is represented by Solactive Global Royalties Index.
+Royalties outperformed both the S&P Global mining index and the Bloomberg commodities index on a 1-year, 2-year, and 4-year basis.

 Before investing, carefully consider the Fund’s investment objective, risks, charges, and expenses contained in the prospectus available at www.temaetfs.com.
 Read carefully before investing.